Skip to main content

 Course description/aims: This course aims to develop students’ problem-solving capabilities and application of theoretical knowledge through focused projects that lead onto Pre-Q Advanced Engineering and Pre-Q Core, Trades and Construction.
 This course builds on the Resistant Materials, Computing/Programming and Graphics strands followed in the Form 3 Core Technology course.

-Course outline: The course is suitable to those students who are interested in a possible career in Engineering, Product Design or Industrial Design.
+Course outline: The course is suitable to those students who are interested in a possible career in Engineering, Product Design, or Industrial Design.
 It is about the integration of scientific and technical principles with creative design.

 Each project will be underpinned by a folio of supporting work demonstrating the student’s process of thought and application of knowledge.
 A very important aspect of the course is to provide students with a clear understanding of mechanical construction and software engineering.
 There is a clear emphasis on Mathematics and reasoned decision-making and the course is divided into three units of work: